irobertson/annotation-constraints/README.md

 ======================
 1. Create an annotation and add @Constraint to it.
 1. Implement a Verifier for your new constraint.
-1. Register your new Verifier with annotation-constraints.
-TODO how to register new verifiers
+1. To register your new Verifier with annotation-constraints, create a text file named `com.overstock.constraint.verifier.Verifier` under `META-INF/services/` with the fully-qualified binary class name of your verifier in it.
+(See the JavaDoc for com.overstock.constraint.verifier.Verifier for more details.)
 1. Make sure annotation-constraints and your new Verifier are on the classpath during compilation.
 (See instructions for Maven below.)